Foreign Students Flee Hong Kong as Protests Escalate

 Besides CUHK, at least four other universities have announced an early end to their semesters.
 Severe vandalism to campus facilities, some students say, has made it impossible for classes to resume as normal.
 Some have arranged off-campus housing for non-local students until they are able to leave the troubled enclave.

 Tiffany, a biology PhD student at the Polytechnic University, left for Shenzhen on Wednesday.
 With incidents of protestors attacking mainland Chinese become more and more common, the 30-year-old has grown increasingly concerned, as have other mainlanders in the city.
-She doen’t like the term “fleeing,” however.
+She doesn’t like the term “fleeing,” however.

 “[It makes us sound] like we are escaping with no dignity,” she says.
 “We are just worried about our safety.
 We did nothing wrong.”